 Nathan: Yeah, it’s tough.
-For me, everything gets an SOP if it’s anything that’s talking to my workers or my clients because those are the two people that I’m giving impressions on, or that will get different impressions of my company.
+For me, everything gets an SOP if it’s anything that’s talking to workers or clients because those are the two people that I’m giving impressions on, or that will get different impressions of the marketplace.

 Jaime: That makes 1000 times sense because this is the thing.
 Small business owners move so fast, like you were talking about.
 You move so fast that sometimes policies and everything just sort of the change, so being on the fly, you document it, and then three weeks later, it’s changed.

 That’s not worth the documentation to begin with.
 You really have to finalize the process before you actually document it and go, “Here.”
 But then you can’t be one of those crazy entrepreneurs, unless it’s necessary, to actually change it.
 Because this is the thing.
-You train your whole team on this, you’re like, “Okay, ready.”
-Three week, later, “You know what?
+You get workers ready on this, you’re like, “Okay, ready.”
+Three weeks later, “You know what?
 I found a better way.
-Let me retrain you.”
+Let me show you.”

-Nathan: I mean, I make it the responsibility of my internal team to keep the documents up to date.
-If I go to a document at any time and it’s three months out of date, someone, they’re not getting fired, but they’re getting a talk from me being like, “Hey, this is part of your job.
+Nathan: I mean, I make it the responsibility of the internal assistants to keep the documents up to date.
+If I go to a document at any time and it’s three months out of date, someone, they’re not getting fired, but they’re getting a talk from me being like, “Hey, this is part of your work.
 If you’re sick for a week, I need to be able to hand someone this process,” and like you said, at some point, it just becomes too big that people aren’t gonna read it.